 Step 3: Clear Away Obstructions with a Plunger

 If there are any obstructions blocking the jets, use a plunger to try and dislodge them.
-Pump the toilet plunger up and down vigorously until the obstruction has been cleared.
+Pump the plunger up and down vigorously until the obstruction has been cleared.
 If the plunger does not seem to be doing the trick, you may need to use a coat hanger or wire to fish out the obstruction.

 Step 4: Soak Jets in Vinegar Solution